 Are there options to take courses in the summer?

 Check the course schedule on Titan Web to find summer classes.
 Global Scholar courses have a GS designation.
 Summer is also a good time to engage in a hands-on global experience such as study abroad or service learning.

-How can I meet other students who are doing the global scholar option?
+How can I meet other students who are completing the Global Scholar Certificate?
 Is there a student club?